Husein-Edris/work-os/README.md

 **GitHub Sync** — Compares your public GitHub repos against your portfolio projects CPT.
 Repos with a substantial README that are missing from your portfolio get a "Generate draft" button — Claude reads the actual README and repo metadata, then creates a project CPT draft with all ACF fields populated (challenge, solution, tech stack, key features, GitHub URL).
 Drafts are flagged for review before publishing.
 Repos you want to skip permanently can be blocklisted.

+**Portfolio** — Analyse your `project` CPT entries and get AI suggestions for improving descriptions, headlines, and tech stack coverage.

+**E/A Bericht** — Einnahmen-Ausgaben-Rechnung generator for Austrian Kleinunternehmer.
+Pulls paid invoices and expense receipts from FastBill for any date range, converts foreign-currency amounts to EUR via Frankfurter.app, categorises expenses by vendor pattern matching, and renders a formal PDF report (cover page + category summary) matching the Austrian accountant format.
+Amounts are editable inline, manual entries can be added (depreciation, rent, etc.), and the report survives page reloads via localStorage.

 **Settings** — API keys (Claude, Gemini) and GitHub token.
 CV contact details (phone, address, LinkedIn, GitHub).
+FastBill credentials (email + API key).
 Custom AI prompt rules for proposals and blog generation.

 ---